CianMRoche/CianMRoche.github.io/_pages/caustica-documentation.md

 ### Numerical accuracy near singular profiles

-The finite-difference Jacobian is accurate everywhere except very close to singular or steep profiles (point mass, EPL with large $\gamma$), where the deflection angle varies as $\sim 1/r$ or faster.
+The finite-difference Jacobian is accurate everywhere except very close to singular or steep profiles (point mass, EPL with large $\gamma'$), where the deflection angle varies as $\sim 1/r$ or faster.
 Near such singularities the truncation error of the central-difference scheme can produce small spurious structure in the $\kappa$ map; convergence is clamped to zero in the display to suppress the most prominent artefacts.
 The shear and magnification maps are less affected.